Birthstones and their vivid colors have long been a way to connect your birth month with rare and unique gemstones.

 May Birthstone: Emerald

-Emerald is the birthstone for those born in the month of May (like myself).
+Emerald is the birthstone for those born in the month of May.
 The word emerald is derived from the Greek word smaragdus which translates to green.
 Similar to aquamarine as mentioned above, an emerald is a green variety of beryl based on the impurities found in the beryl.

 Emeralds are found commonly in Brazil, Colombia, Zambia, and Afghanistan.
 Most emeralds are heat treated to deepen their green color as high-quality emeralds are very rare.
 Cleopatra is known to have loved emeralds and claimed ownership of every single emerald mine in Egypt during her rule.